 Refuse storage areas should be located where odour nuisance to residential or commercial properties will not be caused.
-Storage areas must be specified for food waste bins and packaging waste.
+Storage areas must be specified for food waste bins, recycling and residual waste.

 Appropriate fat traps must be installed to prevent fats reaching the water system that may cause blockages and the flooding of properties.